zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 - An Azure subscription.
 If you don't already have one, you can [sign up for one](https://azure.microsoft.com/?azure-portal=true).

-## Create an Azure AI Foundry project
+## Create an Azure AI Foundry project and deploy a model

 Let's start by creating an Azure AI Foundry project.